freeCodeCamp/guide/src/pages/csharp/split/index.md

 # Split Method

 `String.Split` method can parse a string: As input, Split takes an characters that indicate which characters is the separator generating an array of the sub strings.
+The character that acts as the separator is also called as a 'delimiter'.

 ## Example
 ```